AndrewSRea/My_Learning_Port/JavaScript/Server-Side_Website_Programming/Express_Web_Framework/Express_Tutorial_3/README.md

 <hr>

-**Note** Go to your database on MongoDB Atlas (in the *Collections* tab).
+**Note**: Go to your database on MongoDB Atlas (in the *Collections* tab).
 You should now be able to drill down into individual collections of Books, Authors, Genres, and BookInstances, and check out individual documents.

 <hr>